Fraud Blocker

 California’s family laws establish the legal framework for divorce, child custody, child support, spousal support, and other domestic matters.
 To initiate a case, one party (the petitioner) files a petition seeking some sort of remedy or relief.
 The respondent then has the right to contest the claims or work toward a mutually agreeable compromise.

 As with other systems of justice in the United States, the family courts must follow strict legal procedures when ruling on family law matters.
-This ensures that basic rights are protected and that both parties have the opportunity to present evidence and their account of events.
+This makes sure that basic rights are protected and that both parties have the opportunity to present evidence and their accounts of events.

-Parents have a fundamental and constitutional right to parent their children, and this right has consistently been upheld by the U.S. Supreme Court.
-Enforcing these rights often requires the use of family court attorneys who understand the complexities of family court cases.
+Parents have a fundamental and constitutional right to parent their children, a right consistently upheld by the U.S. Supreme Court.
+Enforcing these rights often requires family court attorneys who understand the complexities of such cases.
 Family courts rely on the legal standards of the child’s best interests when making decisions on child custody matters.

 Child Custody and Visitation